Trump's tariffs trip up the all-American RV industry

 “It’s good for our country in the long haul,” said Dick, “but it’s going to hurt.”

-Thor Industries Inc (THO.N) - which controls nearly half the RV market - said its sales in North America fell about 23% in its fiscal third quarter, which ended in April, compared to a year ago.
+Thor Industries Inc - which controls nearly half the RV market - said its sales in North America fell about 23% in its fiscal third quarter, which ended in April, compared to a year ago.
 The company said in a release that it has cut production and shifted to four-day weeks at some North American plants.

 Workers such as Demiris Jahmal Williams are bracing for bumpy times.
 He has worked for a division of Thor for the last seven years, often working as many hours as he wanted.
 But his hours were cut recently, and his factory’s normal week-long shutdown in July was extended to three weeks.